profsmith89/ctps/_sources/chap05.md

 How does this new statement work?
 There are two cases to consider:

 1. If `int` is successful in converting the result of `input`, the interpreter operates as if the try-except-statement was never there.
-It makes it to the `break` statement and exits the infinite loop.
+It makes it to the break-statement and exits the infinite loop.
 2. If `int` is unsuccessful and raises a `ValueError` exception, the exception doesn't terminate our script but redirects the interpreter to the code inside the except-clause, which prints a helpful message.
 Once this is done, we fall out of the try-except-statement and continues with the next iteration of the while-loop.

 Any statement within the try-block that raises an exception listed in the except-block will redirect the interpreter to the except-block.
 In later problems, we'll change the kind of exception that our except-block catches.

-By catching exceptions like this, we save ourselves some difficult coding work[^fn2] and create a program that *fails gracefully*.
+By catching exceptions like this, we save ourselves some difficult coding work[^fn4] and create a program that *fails gracefully*.
 This phrase means that our script is: (1) resilient to poorly structured inputs; (2) able to give the user more than one attempt at making the input well-structured; and (3) more helpful than a typical Python exception message in telling the user what went wrong.

 ```{tip}
 You _never_ want to trust that the user provided your script with well-structured input.
 You should _always_ have your script check that the user input is what you expect it to be.
 This is the first step in writing scripts with strong security guarantees.
 A try-except-statement wrapped in an infinite loop is just one design pattern that accomplishes this.